ksweeney3011/China_Edu_GDP/README.md

 # China_Edu_GDP
-This repository is for the Portfolio Project for MIS505
+This repository is for the reviewing the Chinese Education Level in reference to their GDP.